 On July 1, 2019, Ukraine launched the new Wholesale Electricity Market (WEM).
-The USAID Energy Security Project (ESP), implemented by Tetra Tech, has supported the effort by providing legislative expertise, helping implement the new law, and facilitating the market’s launch in “safe mode” to prevent sudden price increases.
+The USAID Energy Security Project (ESP) has supported the effort by providing legislative expertise, helping implement the new law, and facilitating the market’s launch in “safe mode” to prevent sudden price increases.

 Under the old single-buyer model, the government set prices throughout the system: from generation to end-users.
 This created the opportunity for political, investment, and corruption risks, including the abuse of monopoly power.
 The new model created the grounds for competition development among electricity suppliers and allowed consumers to choose their supplier on a competitive basis.